FDA advisory panel recommends Pfizer vaccine for kids ages 5 to 11

 Myocarditis was a focus of the scientific presentations and discussion on the possible risks of the vaccine if authorized for young children.

-Overall, the incidence of serious side effects in Pfizer's studies was less than 2 in 1000, Ball said, and all were unrelated to the vaccine.
+Overall, the incidence of serious adverse events reported in Pfizer's studies was less than 2 in 1,000, Ball said, and all were found to be unrelated to the vaccine.
 Less serious side effects occurred more often, including swollen lymph nodes in a few children and symptoms like pain at the injection site, fatigue and headache, she said.

-Several people opposed to the authorization testified during a public comment period, citing cases of vaccine-related side effects, and arguing that the benefits do not outweigh the risks.
+Several people opposed to the authorization testified during a public comment period, citing cases of vaccine-related side effects.
 They maintained that children don't get sick as often as adults and that the possible risks of side effects outweigh whatever benefits might accrue.

 The committee discussed concerns about a higher frequency of myocarditis seen in adolescents who've gotten the Pfizer vaccine.

 "It's always nerve-wracking, I think, when you are asked to make a decision for millions based only on studies of a few thousand children," said committee member Paul Offit, a pediatrician at Children's Hospital of Philadelphia.
-But Offit said he was "reassured" that the number of myocarditis cases in children 5-11 years old was lower than that seen in older adolescents and young adults.
+But Offit said he was "reassured" that the number of myocarditis cases among children ages 5 to 11 was lower than that seen among older adolescents and young adults.

-Dr. Amanda Cohn, a medical officer with the CDC, also a voting member of the FDA committee, said that the number of children in the Pfizer studies is similar to the number that has been used to approve other childhood vaccines.
+Capt.
+Amanda Cohn, a physician and medical officer with the CDC and also a voting member of the FDA committee, said that the number of children in the Pfizer studies is similar to the number that has been used to approve other childhood vaccines.

 "I don't want to minimize the risk," Cohn told the committee during a debate over the vote.
 "At this moment, based on the totality of the evidence, the benefits do outweigh the risk," she said.